Analyzing course evaluations

 scenario.evaluation answer.themes_list

 1 This class was a struggle for me.
 The material felt dry and difficult to connect with real-world applications, which I think could have made it more interesting.
-More examples from current events would definitely have helped spark my interest. ['Need for more real-world examples and applications', 'Desire for more varied and accessible learning materials']
+More examples from current events would definitely have helped spark my interest. ['Need for real-world connections and examples', 'Critique of overemphasis on theory and testing']

 3 As someone with a strong background in math, I appreciated the analytical rigor of this course.
 However, I wish there had been more discussions that connected the theories we learned to everyday economic issues.
-It felt a bit isolated from practical realities at times. ['Need for more real-world examples and applications', 'Appreciated analytical rigor and diverse perspectives']
+It felt a bit isolated from practical realities at times. ['Need for real-world connections and examples', 'Appreciated analytical rigor and diverse perspectives', 'Critique of overemphasis on theory and testing']

 4 I enjoyed the course, especially the group projects, which were both challenging and rewarding.
 It was great to apply economic concepts to solve real-life problems.
-I did feel, however, that the feedback on assignments could be more detailed to help us understand our mistakes. ['Engaging and informative course content', 'Constructive feedback on assignments', 'Fair exams and valuable project applications']
+I did feel, however, that the feedback on assignments could be more detailed to help us understand our mistakes. ['Engaging and informative content', 'Need for real-world connections and examples', 'Desire for more detailed and diverse feedback']

 5 The course content was well-organized, but the lectures were somewhat monotonous and hard to follow.
-I would suggest incorporating more visual aids and maybe some guest lectures from industry professionals to liven up the sessions. ['Well-organized course content', 'Suggestions for improvement: visual aids and guest lecturers']
+I would suggest incorporating more visual aids and maybe some guest lectures from industry professionals to liven up the sessions. ['Need for real-world connections and examples', 'Monotonous and hard-to-follow lectures', 'Suggestions for improved materials and visual aids']

 6 This was my favorite class this semester!
 The mix of theory and case studies was perfect, and the exams were fair.
-I also really appreciated the diversity of perspectives we explored in class, especially in terms of global economic policies. ['Engaging and informative course content', 'Appreciated analytical rigor and diverse perspectives', 'Fair exams and valuable project applications']
+I also really appreciated the diversity of perspectives we explored in class, especially in terms of global economic policies. ['Engaging and informative content', 'Appreciated analytical rigor and diverse perspectives']

 7 I found the textbook to be overly complex for an introductory course.
 It often used jargon that hadn't been explained in lectures, which was confusing.
-Simpler reading materials or more explanatory lectures would make a big difference for newcomers to economics. ['Effective explanation of complex concepts', 'Desire for more varied and accessible learning materials']
+Simpler reading materials or more explanatory lectures would make a big difference for newcomers to economics. ['Suggestions for improved materials and visual aids', 'Critique of overemphasis on theory and testing']

 8 The professor was knowledgeable and clearly passionate about economics, but I felt the course relied too heavily on tests rather than more creative forms of assessment.
-More varied assignments would make the course more accessible to students with different learning styles. ['Excellent instruction and enthusiasm', 'Desire for more varied and accessible learning materials']
+More varied assignments would make the course more accessible to students with different learning styles. ['Enthusiastic and knowledgeable professor', 'Critique of overemphasis on theory and testing']

 9 This class was a solid introduction to economics, though it leaned heavily on theoretical aspects.
-I would have liked more opportunities to discuss the real-world implications of economic theories, which I believe would enhance understanding and retention of the material. ['Need for more real-world examples and applications']
+I would have liked more opportunities to discuss the real-world implications of economic theories, which I believe would enhance understanding and retention of the material. ['Need for real-world connections and examples', 'Critique of overemphasis on theory and testing']

 [22]: